Publication Ethics

-(3) All authors' names and affiliations must comply with the journal's requirements and should not be added or removed arbitrarily.
+3) All named authors must meet the criteria for authorship as required by the journal and should not be added or removed arbitrarily.

-(3) Confirm the source of the data used in the study and immediately inform the editor of any plagiarism or multiple submissions.
+4) Reviewers should verify the sources of all data and figures in the manuscript and inform the editor if they detect plagiarism or multiple submissions.

 4. Academic Misconduct Handling

-The journal will first be evaluated by a web-based program Academic Misconduct Literature Check (AMLC) (http://check.cnki.net/amlc2/) to check the articles at the preliminary review stage and before publication in order to eliminate academic misconduct.
+Manuscripts will be checked using the Academic Misconduct Literature Check (AMLC) system (http://check.cnki.net/amlc2/) at the preliminary review stage and before publication in order to eliminate academic misconduct.

 (1) For authors

 a.
-In principle, this journal does not accept any Artificial Intelligence (AI) tools as authors of signed papers, while references should not contain papers that list AI as an author, and authors must be natural persons who can be held responsible for the authenticity, completeness, and scientificity of the paper's content.
+In principle, this journal does not accept any AI tools as authors of signed papers, while references should not contain papers that list AI as an author.
+Authors must be natural persons who can be held responsible for the authenticity, completeness, and scientificity of the paper's content.

 d.
-The submitting authors themselves should abide by academic ethics and academic integrity, and take full responsibility for the use of artificial intelligence (AI) tools in their papers.
-Once it is verified that there are cases of concealing or not truthfully providing the use of artificial intelligence (AI) tools, the journal will regard it as a violation of academic integrity and has the right to return or withdraw the paper.
+The submitting authors themselves should abide by academic ethics and academic integrity, and take full responsibility for the use of AI tools in their papers.
+If authors are found to have concealed or inaccurately disclosed their use of AI tools, the journal will treat this as a breach of academic integrity and reserves the right to reject the manuscript or retract the published article.

 (2) For reviewers